 Food Supplier Audits: Food supplier audits evaluate your supplier’s food handling quality and safety measures for good manufacturing practice (GMP) and regulatory compliance.

 C-TPAT Audits: C-TPAT audits are designed to protect your company, suppliers, and customers from security threats.
-The program aligns with U.S. Customs and Border Protection.
+The program aligns with U.S. Customs and Border Protection's requirements.
 This service evaluates your current risk exposure and makes recommendations on how to secure your physical and digital assets.

 The process for conducting a supplier audit is fairly straightforward, but there are critical steps involved, especially in the planning process.
 An experienced third-party auditor will provide you with expectations for the audit, give context, and share knowledge during your initial meeting.
 Auditors should have a local presence in your manufacturing location and global expertise to help contextualize the implications of your audit.
 When choosing a third party, pick a trusted auditor with a proven track record.